Link Search Menu Expand Document

 In order to provide a more granular view of the assets health across the organization, Elastio has introduced additional customizable Dashboard views.
 This way you can get analytics on certain parts of your infrastructure, such as specific accounts, regions, criticality and even organization departments.

-To add a new Dashboard view, go to the Dashboard page of your tenant, and press the “+” button next to the “All accounts” tab header.
+To add a new Dashboard view, go to the Dashboard page of your tenant, and press the “+” button next to the “Recovery” tab header.

 Once you have selected all the settings, press the “Create new view” button.
-This view will appear near the default “All accounts” tab on the Dashboard page.
+This view will appear to the right of the default “Recovery” tab on the Dashboard page.